 - eugenol (clove)

-However, to kill a bed bug by contact took approximately 70,000 times more of the most effective essential oil compound than the synthetic insecticide used as the control in the experiment.
+However, killing a bed bug by contact took approximately 70,000 times more of the most effective essential oil compound than the synthetic insecticide used as the control in the experiment.

 These studies have shown although essential oils can kill bed bugs, they are not effective enough or work quickly enough to be able to treat a bed bug problem.
 The amounts needed to eliminate them are just too great and impractical when compared to synthetic insecticides.